 A reduction in the use of diesel is key to reducing GHGs, SO2, and NOx emissions.
 Please refer to the GHG emission strategy section to learn more about Crew’s initiatives to use bi-fuel frac pumps and boilers.

-Crew has also seen a reduction in flaring since 2017, which supports the reduction in SO2 emissions.
-The main drivers for the decrease include reduced venting, fugitive emissions monitoring and leak repair, and use of bi-fuel (natural gas) instead of diesel as fuel for drilling and completions operations.
+Crew has also seen a reduction in average flared volume per well, having dropped from 36 e3m3 in 2017 to 22 e3m3 per well in 2021*.
+The main drivers for the comparative decrease include reduced venting, fugitive emissions monitoring and leak repair, and use of bi-fuel (natural gas) instead of diesel as fuel for drilling and completions operations.